IN SHORT

 RNA Widespread Correction

-Our technology, represented by the lead compound APT20TTMG, restores mRNA quality and ensures the proper synthesis of multiple proteins by facilitating accurate U1 snRNP assembly.
-This unique modulation-based compound, approved by patent, is the result of advanced computer simulations and belongs to a new class of molecules: synthetic sncDNA single-stranded.
+Our technology, represented by the lead compound APT20TTMG, restores regular gene expression and consequently the synthesis of multiple proteins by facilitating accurate U1 snRNP assembly.

 APT20TTMG holds promise for addressing a wide range of sporadic genetic disorders by serving as a template for precise RNA processing without affecting physiological alternative splicing and polyadenylation.